How Much Should I Keep in an Emergency Fund?

 How Much to Contribute to an Emergency Fund

+How much should an emergency fund have?
 What is a good emergency fund amount?
 The answer is, it varies.
 How much you should aim to save in your emergency fund depends on your current financial situation, your expenses and your financial dependents.
-As a general rule, it’s recommended people have anywhere from three to nine months’ worth of monthly costs stashed away in a savings account for emergencies.
+It’s recommended people have anywhere from three to nine months’ worth of monthly costs stashed away in a savings account for emergencies.
 Monthly costs can consist of mortgage or rent, utilities, food and more.

 Calculating Your Expenses

 Understanding your expenses is one way to evaluate how much you’ll want to set aside in an emergency fund.
 A family with $2,000 in monthly expenses will most likely want to have a bigger emergency fund compared to a family with $1,500 in expenses.
 These monthly costs will give you a ballpark amount to work toward as a savings goal:

 - Housing costs: Add up the cost of your mortgage or rent payment, your insurance premiums, property tax and cost of utilities.

 - Food costs: Estimate how much you spend on groceries during a typical month.

 - Debt: If you have debt, add up how much you pay each month.
 During a period of financial hardship, and depending on the type of debt, you might be able to request your loan servicer to pause payments.